These awe-inspiring public complexes were built to reinforce the imperial family’s political message.

 S. Baiani et al., Crypta Balbi-Fori imperiali: archeologia urbana a Roma e interventi di restauro nell’anno del Grande Giubileo (Rome: Kappa, 2000).

-A. Carandini and P. Carafa, eds., Atlante di Roma antica: biografia e ritratti della città 2 v.
-(Milan: Electa, 2012).
+A. Carandini and P. Carafa, editors, Atlante di Roma antica: biografia e ritratti della città (Milan: Electa, 2012).

 F. Coarelli et al., The Column of Trajan (Rome: Colombo, 2000).